IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 	d.
 Put these changes in the origin/master branch by clicking **Push**.

 2. To verify that your new code was deployed, go to the **Build & Deploy** Pipeline page and wait until you see that the deploy stage has completed successfully.
 Then, click the URL link located in the *Last Execution Result* section of the Deploy stage.
-Your update app is shown.
+Your updated app is shown.

 <a name='grow'></a>
 ## Grow your project